Skip Navigation Links

 RS 9:2800.12

-A. Any person who performs an abortion is liable to the mother of the unborn child for any damage occasioned or precipitated by the abortion, which action survives for a period of three years from the date of discovery of the damage with a peremptive period of ten years from the date of the abortion.
+A. The mother of the unborn child shall have a right and cause of action for damages pursuant to this Section against any person or entity as provided herein who knowingly performs or substantially facilitates an abortion with the intent to achieve that result.
+An action pursuant to this Section shall survive for a period of five years from the date of discovery of the damage with a peremptive period of ten years from the date of the abortion.

 B. For purposes of this Section: